Applied Healthcare Statistics (C784)

 ANOVA (Analysis of Variance) is used to compare means across three or more groups, not to assess relationships between variables.
 It evaluates the differences in means between groups rather than exploring how one variable impacts another.

-• It provides a visual representation of data.
+• It provides a simple comparison of two groups.

 Explanation